-- (c) the plan adequately provides for: - (i) the producer collecting and paying the costs of collecting and managing products within the product category covered by the plan, whether the products are currently or previously sold, offered for sale or distributed in British Columbia. - (v) the management of costs incurred by the program. - (v) assessing the performance of the producer's product stewardship program
+(i) the producer concecting and paying the costs of concecting and managing products within the product category covered by the plan, whether the products are currently or previously sold, offered for sale or distributed in British Columbia. (v) the management of costs incurred by the program. (v) assessing the performance of the producer's extended producer responsibility program

-The Program has developed a cost-effective system to recycle obligated end-of-life electronic products in accordance with the requirements of the Electronics Recycling Standard (ERS) as updated from time to time.
+The Program has developed a cost-effective system to recycle obligated end-of-life electronic products in accordance with the requirements of the Electronics Recycling Standard (ERS).
+The ERS is updated from time to time as industry standards evolve.
+EPRA uses the most current version of ERS.
+In addition, all EPRA recyclers are required to hold internationally recognized standards of certification.
 Obligated program material may be brought in for recycling at no charge to our collection locations across the province.
 EPRA management regularly reviews the program and shares best practices from across all of our provincial programs to ensure that the program delivers a high quality service at the lowest practical cost.

 The Program is funded by an Environmental Handling Fee (EHF) that is levied on new product sales of obligated products.
 This fee is remitted to the Program on the distribution and sale of new products in the province.
 The EHF, which is paid once in the supply chain, is not a tax or a refundable deposit.
-The EHF's are set at a level which covers the costs of administration, collection, transportation and responsible recycling of obligated products covered by the program including historic and orphan waste.
+The EHFs are set at a level which covers the costs of administration, collection, transportation and responsible recycling of obligated products covered by the program including historic and orphan waste.